lgc13/LucasCosta_portfolio/README.md

 1. Easily showcase (and remove from showcase) any of my projects, including their summaries, concepts, code snippets, code explanation, and screenshots.
 2. Organize projects by subdividing their directories by the main technology/language used so that I can easily find it at a later time.

-That should make browsing through my project/directories fairly intuitive.
+The goal is to make browsing through my project/directories fairly intuitive.
 Here's the layout that I created for this repo:

 ```sh